Rice University’s Student Newspaper — Since 1916

 Konstantin Savvon / Thresher

 The event will be held at the track, with only three races: the second heat of the women’s race and both heats of the men’s race.
-These were the only races not to happen on April 4, when lightning ended the event early.
+The first heat of the women’s race and the alumni races were the only races to occur on the original date of April 5, when lightning ended the event early.

 “We understand the disappointment caused by the weather-related cancellations and have been diligently working to provide an opportunity for teams to compete and celebrate their hard work,” the email read.

-In another break from tradition, throwers will not be allowed onto the track.
+In another break from tradition, throwers – pit crew members who help launch bikers – will not be allowed onto the track.
 Instead, “riders are to start behind their start line from a standing start (one foot on the ground) and start riding entirely on their own once their chugger finishes,” according to the email.

-The cancellations on April 4 marked the first time Beer Bike had been canceled in any capacity, since its cancellation entirely in 2020 due to the COVID-19 pandemic.
+The cancellations on April 5 marked the first time Beer Bike had been canceled in five years, since the races did not occur in 2020 due to the COVID-19 pandemic.

 “This rescheduled event represents a historic first for Beer Bike,” the email said.
 “We appreciate everyone’s dedication and passion for seeing this year’s races to the end.”